You are listening to the Sean Hannity Radio Show Podcast.

 And I'm thinking, really?

-They're calling in the streets for dead cops, and you're inviting them to the White House and you're comparing them to past American heroes?
+They're calling in the streets for dead cops, and you're inviting them to the White House, and you're comparing them to past American heroes?

-Look, it it really makes my stomach turn.
+Look, it really makes my stomach turn.

-I lose my appetite and I get angry, but I have to applaud you and your team.
+But I have to applaud you and your team.

-Every single sound bite you've delivered from the president tells you that we have a commander in chief that is stoking the flame.
+Every single soundbite you've delivered from the president tells you that we have a commander-in-chief that is stoking the flame.

 This is a man who's saying, you know, arrested while walking because you're black.